 Each player starts the game with a Mane Character card in play.
 A Mane Character has a color (indicated by the icon in the upper right corner) and a power value (the number next to the color).
-When assigned to a Problem, a Mane Character contributes its power and color toward solving that Problem.
+While it is at a Problem, a Mane Character contributes its power and color toward confronting that Problem.

 Mane Characters are two-sided.
-They begin the game with the side marked "Start" face-up, then turn over to the other side when the conditions listed on the card are met.
+They begin the game with the side marked "Start" face-up, then turn over to the other side when the conditions listed on the card are met

 Note that while Mane Characters are very similar to Friend cards, they are not Friends.
-Mane Characters can't be targeted by cards and effects that target Friends, and they can't be removed from play.
+Mane Characters can't be targeted by cards and effects that target Friends, and they can't be removed from play or frightened.